CubedProgrammer/libtar/README.md

 This program tries to be compatible with POSIX tar utility, so read the man page.
 However, not all features have been implemented.

+If the archive file is not specified, standard input will be used for extraction, and standard output otherwise.

 Long form options are available.

 Options available are: